- June 02, 2026

 You’re not alone.
 Many others considering going to business school have similar plans and share the same thoughts, interests, and concerns.

 How do we know that?
 Each year we conduct in-depth research, speaking with thousands of prospective students to learn what’s on their minds.
-Our 2026 Prospective Students Survey draws from the perspectives of nearly 4,300 individuals from 145 countries.
+Our 2026 Prospective Students Survey draws from the perspectives of more than 4,200 individuals from 145 countries.

 In this visual story, we break down some of the key takeaways from our research to help you understand what other applicants are thinking as they navigate the journey toward business school.